Cyfrin/Updraft/courses/advanced-foundry/2-how-to-create-an-NFT-collection/15-svg-deploy/+page.md

 }
 ```

-The above function is taking the svg string parameter, encoding it with the OpenZeppeling Base64.encode function, and then prepends the encoded value with our baseURL.
+The above function is taking the svg string parameter, encoding it with the OpenZeppelin Base64.encode function, and then prepends the encoded value with our baseURL.
 Great job!

 > ❗ **PROTIP**
 > You can replace `abi.encodePacked` with the more up-to-date `string.concat`!